LacertosusRepo/Open-Source-Tweaks/README.md

 *If you're here to issue a pull request, please navigate over to [here](https://github.com/LacertosusRepo/LacertosusRepo.github.io) and make one there with the corresponding package.*

+*If you're going to copy-paste a project and release it, I'd ask that you email or message me just to let me know out of courtesy.*

 ## Information Table

 | Tweak | iOS Compatibility | Version | Architecture | Annotated |